balena-io-experimental/balena-sound/docs/02-usage.md

 # Usage

-After your device finishes downloading the application, you should be ready to go!
+After your device finishes downloading the app, you should be ready to go!

 Before starting, make sure to connect the audio output of your device to your Hi-Fi or speaker system.
 Remember that we support multiple [audio interfaces](../docs/audio-interfaces).
-This is helpful if you're interested in improving the audio quality of your setup-- be sure to check it out.
+This is helpful if you're interested in improving the audio quality of your setup -- be sure to check it out!

 To connect to your balenaSound device: